ji-zai/personal-site/content/essays/seek-truth.md

 - Most valuable truths are not uncovered.
 - We know barely anything.
 - Believing in progress is an act of humility.

 ---

+### Mapping every day advice, knowledge to the terms we've used

+Clearly if our model doesn't explain commonly used concepts that are likely true, then we're probably wrong somewhere.

+Focus = memory + willpower.
+Steve Jobs was right about “focus is about saying no”.

+Resilience = willpower to resist your conditioning that wants to push you away from a scenario that doesn’t have satiation.

+Judgement = Seeking truth well so that your beliefs are aligned with reality, valuable, and so that you have a more granular notion of values of truths, so that you can prioritize effectively.
+And

+Self-awareness = the ability to see (in this context this would be “feel” since conditioning manifests as a feeling) how your mind is conditioned.

+Good taste = having good conditioning such that your mind produces good predictions.

+Discernment = having good conditioning such that your value function is more granular: you can see the difference between the value of two beliefs whereas others would see them as equal.

+And there is more: can map every bias / fallacy to our terms: (confirmation bias, sunken cost fallacy, etc.)

+---